JohannesMoersch/Functional/doc/result.md

 ### ApplyOnSome

-This extension is only available for `Result<Option<T>, TFailure>` types.
-It returns void and is meant only to create side effects.
+This extension returns void and is meant only to create side effects.
 If `Success` and holds an `Option` with a value, this extension will invoke the delegate parameter; in all other cases, it does nothing.

 ```csharp
 // Outputs "100" to the console